 Each House has its own culture and the House Executive, chaired by the House Captain, is the group within the House that discusses, organises, facilitates and reflects on all the activities of the House.
 This may extend from charity fundraising, assemblies, raising awareness of issues and information giving to social activities.

 The Student Representative Council (SRC)

-Chairman of the Student Representative Council is invariably a Prefect, and the group is comprised of boys from Years 9–11.
+Chairperson of the Student Representative Council is invariably a Prefect, and the group is comprised of boys from Years 9–11.
 Members are selected through a rigorous application and voting process.
 Boys are elected by the student body because they are seen as leading characters within their year level who are prepared to work hard to contribute to the purpose of the SRC.
 This purpose is to act in the interest of the wider school community with the student body at heart.

-The SRC consists of Year 11 portfolio leaders who work closely with the Chairman at leading, teaching and motivating the Years 9 and 10 members of the SRC.
+The SRC consists of Year 11 portfolio leaders who work closely with the Chairperson at leading, teaching and motivating the Years 9 and 10 members of the SRC.
 The SRC work hard at creating and executing events that promote awareness and cause, while aiming to incorporate enjoyable activities for the student body throughout the year.